19th Meeting of the Committee on Tourism and Sustainability

 9-10 September 2024, San José, Costa Rica

-The 19th Meeting of the Committee on Tourism and Sustainability will discuss the main subjects of the global sustainability agenda.
-The presence of leading international experts and stakeholders will facilitate an enriching and guiding discussion to advance our goals of sustainable and resilient tourism development.
+The 19th Meeting of the Committee on Tourism and Sustainability discussed the main subjects of the global sustainability agenda.
+The presence of leading international experts and stakeholders facilitated an enriching and guiding discussion to advance our goals of sustainable and resilient tourism development.

 19th Meeting of the Committee on Tourism and Sustainability, 9-10 September 2024, San José